magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 * In **Use H1 Heading for Category Pages** field: Choose “Yes” if you want to apply H1 Heading for Category Pages.
 * In **Enable Automatic Alt Image** field: The required alt attribute specifies an alternate text for an image, if the image cannot be displayed.
 Choose “Yes” to enable this function”

-There is another separated interface for SEO rules will be mentioned later at ...
+There is another separated interface for SEO rules will be mentioned later at `II.
+Rules <https://docs.mageplaza.com/seo-ultimate/index.html#ii-rules>`_.

 1.7 Page Analysis
 -----